-Five (5) members of the Board, exclusive of the Mayor, shall constitute a quorum for any meeting, and the Board shall take no action, except on a vote to adjourn or to fix the time and place of the next meeting, unless the action is adopted by at least five (5) affirmative votes.
+Five (5) members of the Board, exclusive of the Mayor, shall constitute a quorum for any meeting., and the Board shall take no action, except on a vote to adjourn or to fix the time and place of the next meeting, unless the action is adopted by at At least five (5) affirmative votes shall be necessary to pass budgetary matters and ordinances.
+All other actions shall require a majority of those present and voting.